MarlinFirmware/MarlinDocumentation/_gcode/G029-ubl.md

 - tag: K
   optional: true
   requires: UBL_DEVEL_DEBUGGING
   description: '**Kompare**: Subtract (diff) the stored mesh with this index from the current mesh.
-This destructively operates on the active mesh, and the result should not be used for printing.
-(Requires `UBL_DEVEL_DEBUGGING`)'
+This destructively operates on the active mesh, and the result should not be used for printing.'
   values:
   - unit: index
     type: int